CiscoDevNet/terraform-provider-mso/website/docs/r/fabric_policies_interface_setting.html.markdown

 * `port_channel_min_links` - (Optional) The minimum number of active links for the port channel.
 This applies only when the Interface Setting has `type=portchannel`.
 Valid range: 1-16.
 Defaults to 1 when unset during creation.
 * `port_channel_max_links` - (Optional) The maximum number of links for the port channel.
 This applies only when the Interface Setting has `type=portchannel`.
 Valid range: 1-64.
 Defaults to 16 when unset during creation.
 * `load_balance_hashing` - (Optional) The load balancing hashing algorithm for the Interface Setting.
 This applies only when the Interface Setting has `type=portchannel`.
 Allowed values are `destination_ip`, `layer_4_destination_ip`, `layer_4_source_ip`, or `source_ip`.
-* `synce` - (Optional) The UUID of the SyncE Interface Policy to associate with this Interface Setting.
+* `synce_uuid` - (Optional) The UUID of the SyncE Interface Policy to associate with this Interface Setting.
-* `domains` - (Optional) A list of UUIDs of the L3 Domains to associate with this Interface Setting.
+* `domains_uuid` - (Optional) A list of UUIDs of the L3 Domains to associate with this Interface Setting.
-* `access_macsec_policy` - (Optional) The UUID of the access‑type MACsec policy to be associated with this Interface Setting.
+* `access_macsec_policy_uuid` - (Optional) The UUID of the access‑type MACsec policy to be associated with this Interface Setting.

 ## Attribute Reference ##